 About the School of Dentistry

-Currently, the School of Dentistry receives close to 2,000 applications and admits approximately 60 students each year.
+Currently, the School of Dentistry receives close to 3,000 applications and admits approximately 75 undergraduate dental students and 10 international dental students each year.
 In addition, there are two graduate programs, Oral Maxillofacial Surgery and General Practice Residency.
 Although the program itself has grown to keep up with the latest innovations and the communities it serves, Meharry’s dental program still adheres to requiring all first-years to fulfill their basic sciences requirements through courses taught through the School of Medicine; born out of necessity, it is an approach that has proven effective for over 100 years, and one that generates interdisciplinary, integrated thought and exchange of ideas.
 It is a part of the School of Dentistry’s legacy that remains just as relevant today—and part of what keeps Meharry’s dental program competitive and challenging.

 Each student who arrives at our campus knows they are expected to continue and expand upon the legacy that has been left for them.
 They also know that there will be many opportunities to do just that, in an environment that truly wants them to succeed.